Error Bounds for Variational Quantum Time Evolution: Variational Quantum Time Evolution

-We would like to point out that solving Eq.~\eqref{eq:standardODE_varqrte} with a least square solver is analytically equivalent to solving Eq.~\eqref{eq:argminODE_varqrte}.
-However, the simulation results in Sec.~\ref{sec:results} show that the numerical behavior of the latter is more stable.
+We would like to point out that the solutions to Eq.~\eqref{eq:standardODE_varqrte} and Eq.~\eqref{eq:argminODE_varqrte} are analytically equivalent but the numerical behavior may differ.
+More specifically, the simulation results presented in Sec.~\ref{sec:results} present a more stable behavior of the latter.